kaeri-gg/kaeri-gg.github.io/README.md

 Hello!
-I’m Katie and I have modified and am working on improving this portfolio’s design.
+I’m Kath and I have modified and am working on improving this portfolio’s design.

 This portfolio is forked out of Britanny's > [GitHub](https://github.com/bchiang7/v4).
 Please give proper credit by linking back to her [brittanychiang.com](https://brittanychiang.com).
 Thanks~